sweettypdevassy/Projects/README.md

 1. Navigate to Manage Jenkins > Manage Credentials.
 2. Add a new credential, specifying your DockerHub username and password.

-### Running the Jenkins Pipeline
+### Executing the Jenkins Pipeline

-Once the pipeline is set up, every time a change is pushed to the GitHub repository, Jenkins will automatically:
+Once the pipeline is set up, every time code is pushed to the GitHub repository, Jenkins will automatically:

 1. Checkout the latest code.
 2. Build a new Docker image.